odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Your first route

-To add the first open the file `config/routes.php` and insert this code:
+Open the file `config/routes.php` and insert the code for the first route:

 ```php
 <?php